SEND US YOUR BEST POEMS, SHORT STORIES, PLAYS, ESSAYS, AND ART

 Poetry Comics, Prose Poems, Flash Fiction, Flash Essays, Lyric Essays, Graphic Novel Excerpts, Graphic Memoir Excerpts, Video Essays, Speculative Nonfiction

-In our mission to challenge mainstream narratives to include the stories of those who have always been leaders in change and growth, we encourage underrepresented voices to submit their creative work: Black, Indigenous, Latinx, and other people of color, as well as differently-abled, neurodiverse, lesbian, gay, queer, asexual, aromantic, agender, intersex, trans, gender nonconforming, and gender expansive people.
-The staff of Grub Street is committed to supporting underrepresented identities in the development of their work and will work with submitters personally to help them realize their artistic goals.
+In our mission to challenge mainstream narratives, we encourage writers from underrepresented populations to submit their creative work: Black, Indigenous, Latinx, and other people of color, as well as differently-abled, neurodiverse, and people in the LGBTQ community.
+The staff of Grub Street is committed to supporting emerging writers in the development of their work and will work with submitters personally to help them realize their artistic goals.

 Only previously unpublished works (either in print or online) will be considered for publication.
 Please submit one work per file.
 Do not submit group submissions (i.e., if you submit five poems, do not put all five poems into one document.
 Please create five separate documents for each poem.)
 We read submissions in a blind-review process, so please remove all identifying information from your works. (i.e; title pages, headers, document file titles, etc) Genre-specific guidelines are as follows: